grrrwaaa/courses/film6246/project.md

 - What is the overal tone of the experience (what primal emotions, physical and mental states are elicited, what kind of activities does it resemble, what kind of attitude is required)?

-- What metaphors, allusions, poetics?
+- What metaphors, allusions, poetics of space or time?

-- How does this idea respond to the question of the medium -- how is it specific to VR, and wouldn't make sense (or much less sense) without VR?

 - What are the major influences, sources of inspiration, outside the medium?